CenturyLinkCloud/bpformation/README.md

 (server sizing, network details, etc.) and the package parameter information or it can be streamlined using defaults defined in a number of locations.

-*Take this this can only deploy Blueprints in your primary datacenter*.
+*Take note this can only deploy Blueprints in your primary datacenter*.

 System information (server type, password, group ID, network, DNS) can be specified from a number of sources, listed below with increasing priority (last item takese precendence over the first item):